mongodb/terraform-provider-mongodbatlas/website/docs/r/project_invitation.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find GROUP-ID in the official documentation.

+~> **IMPORTANT:** This resource is only for managing invitations, not for managing the Atlas User being invited.
+Possible provider behavior depending on the invitee's action:
+* If the user has not yet accepted the invitation, the provider leaves the invitation as is.
+* If the user has accepted the invitation and is now a project member, the provider will remove the invitation from the Terraform state.
+The invitation must then be removed from the Terraform resource configuration.
+* If the user accepts the invitation and then leaves the project, the provider will re-add the invitation if the resource definition is not removed from the Terraform configuration.

 ## Example Usages

 ```terraform